MxBoud/PartitionsDuino/README.md

 10. [USB to mini USB cable (long enough for the purpose of this pedal)][13]

 ### Links for the 3d model
+You can download the STL files from Thingiverse or access the [Fusion 360 file here][14].

 ### Circuit schematics